Repair An Outdoor Light Fixture

 Dear Mr. Electrician: How do I repair an outdoor light fixture that is not mounted correctly on the front of my house?

 Answer: You can repair an outdoor light fixture mounting problem sometimes by using a siding box.
-They are available in a few styles to accommodate various sizes of siding on a house.
-NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+They are available in a few styles to accommodate various sizes of siding on the house.

 Below are photos from a repair of an outdoor light fixture with a funky electrical box mount that I corrected for a client by using a siding box.